 After seven months on the road, we thought we better update the Route page, as it’s a little wrong...
 In all honesty, it was wrong after week three.
 We had planned to go directly through France into Italy, but after a heavy bout of cold rain, we headed to the sunny south coast of France for a week’s holiday instead.
 You’ll also notice that we chose to go to Latvia and Estonia rather than Finland.
 That was literally a last-minute decision, made at the time of booking our ferry, or not as it turned out, to Finland.

 Then the big change happened.
 This one was a tough one to take.
 The visa mishap in Russia meant we had to leave immediately.
 Well, after a long, drawn-out court case.
 Since we didn’t already have our Mongolian visas, and you can’t get one on arrival, we had to come up with another plan – and quick.
 We were heartbroken.
 Mongolia was one of the countries we were most excited for.

 After frantically googling countries that offer visas on arrival, it was in a taxi ride across Moscow where we decided to fly to Nepal.
 India was in our original plan, but since we didn’t have visas for there either, Nepal seemed like the gateway back to The Slow Race route.
-Except it wasn’t just a gateway in the end, we ended up spending three-months there, two of which were spent off the bikes.
+Except it wasn’t just a gateway, we ended up spending three-months there, two of which were spent off the bikes.

 In Nepal we debated a lot about where to go after India.
 The original plan was to go overland for most of the trip.
 Now we were stuck in India, having to fly somewhere.
 Again.
 But where?